FusionAuth/fusionauth-site/DocsDevREADME.md

 * Using visible clicks, one circle per click with a black color.

 ### Mistakes during recording
-Mistakes happen if you make a mistake during recording e.g. miss-spoken or clicked the wrong screen.
+Mistakes happen if you make a mistake during recording e.g., miss-spoken or clicked the wrong screen.

 #### Calp your hands
 Breathe, clap your hands in front of the microphone and do it again, this will be very simple to cut as you can see the audio peak on the recording and nobody will ever notice.